horchi/linux-p4d/README.md

 It's not required to host the database on the Raspberry.
 A remote database is supported as well!

 `apt install mysql-server`
-some distributions like raspbian stretch switched to mariadb, in this case:
+some distributions like raspbian buster switched to mariadb, in this case:
 `apt install mariadb-server`

 (set database password for root user during installation)